 For more information about the value of MEA membership and why you should join today, visit our Member Benefits section.

 Most MEA members are active education employees who work within a bargaining unit represented by MEA under either state or federal labor law.
 Members within that bargaining unit are part of a “local association” – membership is unified across the local, state and national levels, so joining MEA means you’re also joining your local and the National Education Association.
-MEA has more than 1,100 locals representing teachers (EA) and education support professionals (ESP) at school districts, higher education institutions and other education-related employers across the Michigan.
+MEA has more than 1,100 locals representing teachers (EA) and education support professionals (ESP) at school districts, higher education institutions and other education-related employers across the state of Michigan.

 To learn more about the local you’ll be joining, contact your local association president, membership chair or building representative (ask a colleague in your workplace who is a member and they can help put you in touch with them).
 You can also contact your local MEA UniServ field office or call the MEA Help Center at 866-MEA-HELP (866-632-4357) – or use the live chat in the upper right corner of this website).
 Contact any of those sources for help in filling out either the online membership form or one of the PDF forms below (to determine which of the PDF membership forms you need to fill out, ask how your local pays dues):